b-hub/b-hub.github.io/_posts/2021-08-26-faze-gallery-improvements.md

 layout: default
 title: "Faze Gallery Improvements"
 description: "Adding more information to the display"
-date: 2021-08-27 12:00:00 -0000
+date: 2021-08-26 12:00:00 -0000
 categories: projects faze
 tags: thumbsup
 excerpt_separator: <!--excerpt-->
 ---

-This month I have worked on improving the [faze gallery](https://b-faze.github.io/faze/) to give a better understanding of what the visualisation is representing.
+The [faze gallery](https://b-faze.github.io/faze/) has been improved to give a better understanding of what the visualisation is representing.
 The change adds structure, tagging and a breakdown of the settings used to construct the image.

 <!--excerpt-->

  This work is part of the repository's [gallery info](https://github.com/b-faze/faze/milestone/2) milestone.

-## The New Structure
+# Structure Changes

  ![Initial gallery structure](/assets/images/faze-gallery-diagram-initial.png)